Collections

 After leading the Tokyo Raiders as a lieutenant colonel in 1942, he was promoted to brigadier general and given command of the Northwest Africa Strategic Air Force.
 In November 1943, he took command of the 15th Air Force.
 In January 1944, he became the commander of Eighth Air Force.
 President Reagan awarded him a fourth star on June 13, 1985.

-Wilson Edwards RAF Eagle Squadrons
+Wilson V. Edwards RAF Eagle Squadrons

 Benjamin Foulois Military Aviation Pioneer